rocky/solc-vscode/README-DEVELOP.md

 ## Running

-If you just want to run the code, on the top there is a "Debug" menu item and under that, the second item is "Start Without Debugging", which is also bound the key sequence `Ctrl`-`F5`.
+If you just want to run the code, on the top there is a "Debug" menu item and under that, the second item is "Start Without Debugging", which is also bound to the key sequence `Ctrl`-`F5`.

-After that, the VSCode window should turn from blue to orange and another window will pop up.
-In this window you will have the vscode extension installed and enabled.
+After that, the VS Code window should turn from blue to orange and another window will pop up.
+In this window you will have the VS Code extension installed and enabled.

-If you edit a solidity file, which is a file ending in `.sol` and looks like this:
+When you edit a solidity file, which is either a file ending in `.sol` or a editor that has language tag "solidity", it will be colorized.

+For example in this file:
 ```solidity
 /*
  * @source: http://blockchain.unica.it/projects/ethereum-survey/attacks.html#simpledao